Tokai Gifu Ancient thatched-roof houses and centuries-old artisanal crafts

 Gifu Paper Lanterns

-Paper, bamboo, wood, and patience: the materials needed to create the beautiful Gifu-chochin lanterns designated as a national craft for over 20 years.
+Paper, bamboo, wood and patience: the materials needed to create the beautiful Gifu-chochin lanterns designated as a national craft for over 20 years.
 Hand-painted on delicate washi paper, fitted to a weightless bamboo skeleton, the decorative lanterns emit a warm and welcoming glow.

 Mino Handmade Paper

-Boasting one of the finest displays of cherry blossoms in the country, the Takayama Festival draws visitors from across Japan and around the world.
+Boasting one of the finest displays of cherry blossoms in the country and a spectacular spring festival, Takayama attracts visitors from across Japan and around the world during springtime.

-Watch the ukai or cormorant fishing on the Nagara River, camp in Tsukechi-kyo Valley or hike through some of the most stunning mountains in Japan, including Haku-san and Mt.
-Norikura, where you can even ski in the summer.
+Watch ukai or cormorant fishing on the Nagara River, camp at the Tsukechi Gorge or hike through some of the most stunning mountains in Japan, including Mt.
+Hakusan and Mt.
+Norikura.

-Time to take in Takayama's autumn festival and the autumn leaves in the mountains, particularly around Gujo-Hachiman.
-October's Mino-Washi Art Expo draws artists from all over to create art using Mino’s famous handmade paper.
+Take in Takayama's autumn festival and the autumn leaves in the mountains, particularly around Gujo Hachiman.
+October's Mino Washi Akari Exhibition draws artists from all over to create art using Mino’s famous handmade paper.

-Winter in Gifu is all about snow sports, with Gujo and Takayama the focus points.
-The town of Shirakawago, a UNESCO World Heritage Site, is especially gorgeous when the traditional thatched houses are blanketed in snow.
+Winter in Gifu is all about snow sports, with Gujo and Takayama the main destinations.
+Shirakawa-go is especially gorgeous when the traditional thatched houses are blanketed in snow.